neoscotch/neoscotch/readme.md

 > Curious hacker who wants to tinker
 >
-> Engineer that wants to do cool crypto stuff
+> Engineer that wants to do cool blockchain stuff
 >
 > Student that wants to build up his knowledgebase